stormpath/stormpath-documentation/source/003_quickstart.rst

       "emailVerificationToken": null
     }

-You'll notice here that this user Account has a ``directory`` ``href`` returned as well, even though you haven't created one.
+You'll notice here that this user Account has a Directory ``href`` returned as well, even though you haven't created one.
 This is because when you created an Application, Stormpath automatically created a new Directory as well.

 Authenticate a User Account
 ===========================